Last Updated on April 6, 2021 by Helga Dosa

 Pasta with Asino Cheese

-In a pan fry some onion in olive oil, put some pieces of Asino cheese and some cream.
-Let it all melt at low temperature.
-Add a small portion of minced pine nuts, chopped olives and raisins and allow it to cook for a few minutes.
+In a pan fry some onion in olive oil, put some pieces of Asino cheese, and some cream.
+Let it all melt at low temperatures.
+Add a small portion of minced pine nuts, chopped olives, and raisins, and allow it to cook for a few minutes.
 Add fresh tomato and some basil leaves.
 Serve over the pasta, which you should cook in unsalted water.
 These are some highlights of the Carnia cuisine in the Friuli region.